Mint-System/Odoo-Apps-Sale-Workflow/sale_partner_shipping_group/tests/TEST_INSTRUCTIONS.rst

 - Open private tab and login with demo user
 - Check that demo user cannot view shipping address on sale order
 - As admin assign demo user to "Zugriffsgruppe für Lieferadresse" group
-- As demo user reload the page and check if shipping address is visible.
+- As demo user reload the page and check if shipping address is visible